 Is It Expensive to Live In Delaware?

-Income Taxes in Delaware
+What Are The Income Taxes in Delaware?

-Property Taxes in Delaware
+How Much are Property Taxes in Delaware?

 That depends on what you’re looking for in a new home.
 Because the state is only 35 miles wide at its widest point, no place in Delaware is far from the beach.
 Thus, much of the decision on where to live depends on which beach you prefer.
 We’ll explore your options from north to south: